Steve Lawrence: Career

-Personal life
+Personal life and death

-Lawrence and Gormé married on December 29, 1957, at the El Rancho Vegas in Las Vegas, Nevada.
+Lawrence and Gormé were married on December 29, 1957, at the El Rancho Vegas in Las Vegas, Nevada.

-They had two sons together; David Nessim Lawrence (b.
+They had two sons: David Nessim Lawrence (b.
 1960) is an ASCAP Award-winning composer, who wrote the score for High School Musical, and Michael Robert Lawrence (1962–1986), who died suddenly from ventricular fibrillation resulting from an undiagnosed heart condition at the age of 23.
 Michael was an assistant editor for a television show at the time of his death and was apparently healthy despite a previous diagnosis of slight arrhythmia.
 Gormé and Lawrence were in Atlanta, Georgia, at the time of Michael's death, having performed at the Fox Theater the night before.
 Upon learning of the death, family friend Frank Sinatra sent his private plane to fly the couple to New York to meet David, who was attending school at the time.
 Following their son's death, Gormé and Lawrence took a year off before touring again.

-Eydie Gormé died on August 10, 2013 at age 84, after a brief, undisclosed illness.
+Eydie Gormé died on August 10, 2013, at age 84, following an undisclosed illness.

+Lawrence and his wife lived in Las Vegas and had a home in Los Angeles.

 In June 2019, following public speculation about his health, Lawrence announced that he was in the early stages of Alzheimer's disease and that treatment to slow its progression had so far been successful.
+Lawrence died from complications due to Alzheimer's disease in Los Angeles, on March 7, 2024, at the age of 88.
+He is interred next to Eydie Gorme at the Hillside Memorial Park Cemetery in Culver City, California.

+David Lawrence tours with a tribute show to his parents entitled "A Toast to Steve and Eydie".

 Awards

-Lawrence received a New York Drama Critics' Circle Award and a Tony Award nomination for his performance as Sammy Glick in What Makes Sammy Run? on Broadway (1964), and two Emmy Awards, one for production for Steve & Eydie Celebrate Irving Berlin (1978).
+Lawrence received nominations for a New York Drama Critics' Circle Award and a Tony Award for his performance as Sammy Glick in What Makes Sammy Run? on Broadway (1964).

-With Gormé, he has been the recipient of two Emmys for Our Love is Here to Stay, a tribute to George and Ira Gershwin; a "Best Performance By a Vocal Duo or Group" Grammy Award for We Got Us; a Film Advisory Board's Award of Excellence and a Television Critics Circle Award for From This Moment On, a tribute to Cole Porter.
+With Gormé, he was nominated for two Emmy Awards, one for Our Love Is Here to Stay, a tribute to George and Ira Gershwin.
+They won the 1979 Emmy for an Outstanding Comedy-Variety or Music Program for Steve & Eydie Celebrate Irving Berlin.
+They also received a "Best Performance By a Vocal Duo or Group" Grammy Award for We Got Us; a Film Advisory Board's Award of Excellence and a Television Critics Circle Award for From This Moment On, a tribute to Cole Porter.

-The duo also won a Las Vegas Entertainment Award for "Musical Variety Act of the Year" four times, three of them consecutively.
+The duo also won a Las Vegas Entertainment Award for Musical Variety Act of the Year four times, three of them consecutively.
 They were honored with a lifetime achievement award from the Songwriters Hall of Fame, and in 1995 were the recipients of an Ella Lifetime Achievement Award from the Society of Singers, a non-profit organization that helps professional singers with counseling and financial assistance.

+In popular culture

+Lawrence was portrayed by Mike Myers in the popular Saturday Night Live sketch "The Sinatra Group", with Victoria Jackson portraying his wife Eydie Gormé.